RT-LOC/API-examples/Data API/binary/Python/README.md

 # Usage
-Make sure the program `cxRTLS` is running on the server.
+Make sure the RTLOC Manager platform is running on the server.
 This can be on the same machine as this PC.
 ```
 python3 tcp_client.py *ip_address_of_server*
 ```